abuseofnotation/abuseofnotation.github.io/_posts/blog/2031-09-01-logic-communication.md

 It is by logic that we prove, but by intuition that we discover Henri Poincare

 > Hello and welcome to the moment that you (all two of you) have been waiting for - the second installment of "How does knowledge work".
 This is exciting right?
 Riight?
 OK, at least it might be benefitial for you.
 So this time we will examine how people communicate.
 And I mean communicate in the broadest sense, from spoken communication to written or drawn, from informal to formal (in the sense of logically formal).
-We will look into all of that and we will present a whole theory of how communication happens that is based on [the first installment of "How does knowledge work"](/logic-thought).
+We will look into all of that and we will present a whole theory of how communication happens that is based on [the first installment of "How does knowledge work"](/logic-thought) where we basically established a logical framework for modelling how the human mind works.

 You remember that, right?
 Right?
-Oh, OK, I better start a little earlier.
+Well, maybe the reason you fell asleep was that you actually were more interested in how people communicate with one another.
+Could this be it?
+Oh, you don't care?
+Well, listen up, it's actually interesting.
+Plus what better things you have to do, right?
+Communicate with actual people?
+OK, cool, but listen up, how would you know that you are actually communicating with them, if you are not familiar with the logical foundations of human communication?

 <!--more-->

-A summary of what we said in the previous part
+We all communicate, or at least we think we do.

+What is a system
 ===

 In the [previous installment](/logic-thought), we claimed that the way we think is inherently logical i.e. it is formal.
 Then we asked the question: But how, then it manages to be so impresice for example every person has thoughts that contradict one another, or opinions that are not boolean?
 We saw that the best way to answer this question is to postulate that human thought is not based on not one but multiple axiomatic systems which work in parralel to one another and in some cases compete, forming what we called the *system of systems* (or *metasystem* as we will call it here.)